 Will’s early career offered releases such as Seasons, the award winning first single off his debut EP released late 2016, which enjoyed time in the Top 10 on the iTunes chart.

 2019 was a breakout year for Will, where he enjoyed nine straight shows at Tamworth Country Music Festival, entertaining crowds at West Diggers.
-In March, he released his next single ‘The Real World’ (co-written with Matt Scullion) which reached number 1 on Australian Country Radio.
-Will then went on to release the summer anthem track ‘Here to Party’ in October which reached #23 on the major Music Network Country Charts.
+Two releases followed ‘The Real World’ (co-written with Matt Scullion) which reached #1 on Australian Country Radio and summer anthem track ‘Here to Party’ which reached #23 on the major Music Network Hottest 50.

 Fast forward to 2021, which is proving to be a career defining year for Will, releasing the supercharged single ‘Countrified’ in April which was instantly added to full rotation on iHeartCountry and KIX Country.
-The track also reached #12 on the KIX Country Hottest 20 Charts staying in those charts for 5 consecutive weeks and the music clip appeared on CMT Australia.
-Will performed to full capacity crowds at ‘Round Up’ by CMC Rocks in Rockhampton as part of Beef Week and landed a wardrobe sponsorship with high profile clothing brand Ringers Western.
+The track reached #12 on the KIX Country Hottest 20 Charts and stayed in those charts for 5 consecutive weeks with the music clip also appearing on CMT Australia.

 In recent years, Will has been steadily building a solid, loyal fan base.
 With a genuine gift of storytelling, combined with compelling vocals and the ability to connect with a crowd, Will Day is fast becoming one of Australia’s premier rising artists and one that will undoubtedly be around for many years to come.